kmdouglass/website/posts/meta-biophysics-of-the-cell.md

 $$ N \left( \mathbf{r}, t ; s\right) $$

 Below I show a simplified schematic of the volume that this model occupies.
 It is simplified because I show only one spatial dimension (otherwise it would be a five dimensional hypervolume).
-I saw a figure like this once in a paper about a decade ago, but sadly I cannot find it to credit it.
+I saw a figure like this once in a paper about a decade ago, but sadly I cannot find it to credit it. (*Update 2025-01-30: The paper referred to is [Megason and Fraser, "Imaging in Systems Biology," Cell 130(5), 784-795 (2007)](https://doi.org/10.1016/j.cell.2007.08.031)*)

 <figure>
   <img src="/images/protein-distributions.png">